daniel-molina/visualequation/doc/UI.md

 > **Note**: The flattening effect is forced here because it is a complex
 > command (three keys involved) instead of two as in C-u.

+##### Delete usupeq (M-C-w)
+If supeq is a juxted, vanish it (with all its subeqs).
+Else, replace it with a PVOID.

+Killed subeq is saved on the kill-ring (see related shell-like section).

+> **Note**: Keybinding is inspired by readline command unix-word-rubout (C-w),
+> which is quite related to this action.
+C-w is in fact a very good option for
+> the keybinding due to the simplicity of the keystroke and the operation.
+> However it was assigned to M-C-w for the sake of the mnemonic (this command
+> is equivalent to M-w C-w, each one described below).
+In case of supeq being
+> an empty block, as they are when recently created, command associated to C-w
+> achieves the same result than this command.

+> **Note**: See also C-BACKSPACE and M-C-?/M-C-h which are more like the
+> original command and its alternative, backward-kill-word.

+##### Flat block (M-\\)
+*   If selection is a symbol, do nothing.
+*   Else, let selection be a block B:
+    *   If every param of B is a PVOID:
+        *   If B is juxted, vanish B.
+        *   Else, substitute B with a PVOID.
+    *   Elif B has one and only one non-PVOID par, substitute B with that par.
+    *   Else:
+        *   If B is a juxted, join every non-PVOID B-param in a TJUXT-block and substitute B with it.
+        *   Else, join every non-PVOID B-param in a PJUXT-block and substitute B with it.

+##### Flat supeq (SHIFT-C-w)
+Identical to *flat block*, but applied to the usupeq of selection instead.

+With a positive numeric argument n, it acts on the n-ulevel usupeq of selection.
+With a non-positive numerical argument -n, it acts on the n-ulevel usubeq of selection (M-0 SHIFT-C-w is identical to M-\\).

+##### Recursively flat block (SHIFT-BACKSPACE)
+Similar to *flat block*, but the procedure is applied before to each parameter (and before to the parameters of its parameters if they exist, and so on) of selected block.
+As a result, selection is replaced by a juxt-block which contains no blocks at all, only symbols.

+##### Recursively flat supeq (C-w)
+Identical to *recursively flat block*, but applied to the usupeq of selection instead.

+With a positive numeric argument n, it acts on the n-ulevel usupeq of selection.
+With a non-positive numerical argument -n, it acts on the n-ulevel usubeq of selection (M-0 C-w is identical to SHIFT-BACKSPACE).

+##### Recursively void block (C-\\)
+*   If selection is a symbol, do nothing.
+*   Else, substitute every symbol of selection (included symbols of parameters of selection if they are blocks, and so on) with PVOIDs.

+> **Note**: The "recursive" word is used here for the name of the command with
+> keybinding including "\\", contrary to the previous case, but it seems the
+> most appropriate naming.

+##### Recursively void supeq (SHIFT-M-w)
+Identical to *recursively void block*, but applied to the usupeq of selection instead.

+With a positive numeric argument n, it acts on the n-ulevel usupeq of selection.
+With a non-positive numerical argument -n, it acts on the n-ulevel usubeq of selection (M-0 SHIFT-M-w is identical to C-\\).

+##### Void Block (SHIFT-DEL)
+*   If selection is a symbol, do nothing.
+*   Else, substitute every parameter of selection (if selection is a block B, it refers to whole B-pars) with a PVOID.

+##### Void supeq (M-w)
+Identical to *void block*, but applied to the usupeq of selection instead.

+With a positive numeric argument n, it acts on the n-ulevel usupeq of selection.
+With a non-positive numerical argument -n, it acts on the n-ulevel usubeq of selection (M-0 M-w is identical to SHIFT-DEL).

 ##### Transpose forward (M-RIGHT)